 In January 2015 we finished construction on a second Hope Center in the mountainous village of Thoman.
 This village is located about an hour’s drive from our current community.
 Approximately 6,000 people live in or near this village that has primitive housing, limited electricity, no running water, few jobs, and no medical care.

 The new Hope Center, like the first one in Galette Chambon, has a medical clinic, dental clinic, housing for an American medical missionary family, dorms for visiting mission teams, kitchen, laundry facilities, two rooms for visitors staying several weeks or longer, and eating/meeting space for mission teams.
 In addition to the medical-dental services, we are able to work with the Haitian people to provide new housing, jobs, increased educational opportunities for the children, clean water, enhanced agriculture production, and, of course, the Good News of the gospel.

-We are hosting over 50 American teams in 2016 in Galette Chambon and Thoman that includes approximately 900 people.
+We are hosting over 50 American teams each year in Galette Chambon and Thoman that includes approximately 900 people.
 These teams engaged in medical/dental work, construction, VBS activities, Bible Studies, worship services, pastor training, recreation, agriculture work, and other activities.